 sequence– click processing stage;

-target– target page shown to the visitor: 0 for white page, 1 and above for money pages;
+target– target page shown to the visitor: 0 for safe page, 1 and above for money pages;

 tags– list of mnemonic tags, mostly for internal use, that represent particular filtering reasons.